henrique-ft/use_case/README.md

     do: call(%SellBook{book_id: book_id})
 ```

-Let's say that now `CreateBook`, `CreateAuthor` and `SellBook` are gateways for your business rules. *Controllers*, *views* and even *Phoenix* know almost nothing about our business, they know that we can "create books" and "sell books", and for that we need the params "name", "author" or "book_id", but nothing about what goes inside.
+Let's say that now `CreateBook`, `CreateAuthor` and `SellBook` are gateways for our business rules. *Controllers*, *views* and even *Phoenix* know almost nothing about our business, they know that we can "create books" and "sell books", and for that we need the params "name", "author" or "book_id", but nothing about what goes inside.
 Goals:

 - Its clear what our application intend to do.
 It screams.
 - Contexts are only facades, an api for our use cases interactors to the external world.
 They dont know Repos or Schemas.